LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

 Congratulations!
 You're all set.

 You can now do any of the following:
-- [Configure push notifications](mobile-app-messaging-sdk-for-android-configuration-push-notifications.html).
+- [Configure push notifications](mobile-app-messaging-sdk-for-android-push-notifications.html).
 Push and local notifications are a key factor that makes the experience better for consumers - they never have to stay in your app or keep the window open as they will get a proactive notification as soon as a reply or notice is available.
+- [Configure the SDK](mobile-app-messaging-sdk-for-android-configure-the-android-sdk.html).
+You can register for LivePerson events related to the conversation, determine the layout of messaging with the app, configure Proguard, or define the backup rules for auto backup and restore.
 - [Enable features in your AndroidManifest.xml file](mobile-app-messaging-sdk-for-android-appendix-use-the-liveperson-sdk-android.html#step-2---add-enabled-features-to-your-androidmanifestxml-file).
 If you have vibrate on new message, photo sharing, or audio messaging enabled, you must add the following to your app's AndroidManifest.xml file.
-- [Add LivePerson events](mobile-app-messaging-sdk-for-android-appendix-use-the-liveperson-sdk-android.html#step-3---add-liveperson-events) to handle basic messaging events via BroadcastReceiver and responds via callback.
-- [Add messaging activity](mobile-app-messaging-sdk-for-android-appendix-use-the-liveperson-sdk-android.html#step-4---add-messaging-activity) that launches the activity session.